-This article was last updated Dec 20, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 20, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 When you need roadside assistance, AAA can be a lifesaver for its members.
 The company has become the leading source for emergency car repairs in America and has been around since 1902.